malteasmuth/malteasmuth/README.md

 ### Hello! 👋

-After three years in academic publishing, I followed my passion for technology and software development and enrollend in the web development bootcamp @lewagon.
+After three years in academic publishing, I am now following my passion for technology and software development and recently graduated from the web development bootcamp @lewagon.
 Many challenges and a final project later, I'm still in love with coding and look forward to all the amazing things there are still to learn.
 Next on the list is a deep dive into C! ✨

 Connect with me on [LinkedIn](https://www.linkedin.com/in/malteasmuth/) and send me your favorite C challenge.